-Selected Arguments Jobs Increased employment and increased buying powers boosts the overall economy Skills Skills transfer through training and experience can boost the human capital.
-Advantages Technology Access to the latest financing tools, technologies, and operational practices from all across the world, resulting in enhanced efficiency and effectiveness of the industry.
+Selected Arguments Skills Skills transfer through training and experience can boost the human capital.
+Access to the latest financing tools, technologies, and operation all across the world, resulting in enhanced efficiency and effectivindustry.
+Access to the latest financing tools, technologies, and operational practices from all across the world, resulting in enhanced efficiency and effectiveness of the industry.
 Access to capital Inflow of capital is beneficial for countries with limited domestic savings.
 Foreign investors may also have a better credit rating than local firms and being able to tap into international capital markets.
 Competition FDI may break domestic monopolies and promote competition.
 Fair competition generally leads to better and more affordable services benefiting consumers and the economy overall.
-Disadvantages Crowding out of domestic investment FDI may crowed out domestic investment.
+Crowding out of domestic investment FDI may crowed out domestic investment.
 Recently, Namibia seen an increase in private investment through Paratus, however not enough to compete with MTC or TN head on.
+Skills Scentration Skills Cechnology Access to capital Competition Crowding out of domestic investment

 Telecom Namibia took over the privately owned Leo (Powercom) in 2014.
 In 2018, NPTH increased its shareholding in MTC to 100%.
 Following its listing on the Namibian Stock Exchange (NSX) on 19 November 2021, NPTH still retained control, with a 60% ownership.
 Telecom Namibia is 100% owned by NPTH, which itself is 100% owned by the State.
-State ownership pushed out private sector investment and innovation and Namibia has fallen far behind its African peers and ranks 24th on the Next Generation Internet Index for Africa and 124th globally.
+State ownership pushed out private sector investment and Namibia has fallen far behind its African peers and ranks 24th on the Next Generation Internet Index for Africa and 124th globally.9